GuisoBiso67/JavaScript-Calculator/README.md

 # JavaScript-Calculator
-Calculator made with html, css and javascript
+Calculator made with html, css and javascript;
+It's not the best code, but i think its work;